 Don’t Let the Amount Hold You Back

-When investing with $1,000 or less it’s easy to think that you shouldn’t invest.
+When investing with $1,000 or less it’s easy to think that you shouldn’t or can’t invest in the stock market.
 That couldn’t be further from the truth.
 Again, you want to give your money time to do its thing.

 Investment Options to Consider

 You might think that if you invest $1,000 or less that you have very few options.
 In many cases you have just as many options as other, more seasoned, investors do – you just need to be wise about how you invest your money.
 One key thing you will want to watch out for is the fees you’re paying to invest.